Hendryshi/ArchiveBlog/source/_posts/2020/05/Write-My-First-Game-MineSweeper.md

     MessageBox.Show("You have break a new records: " + game.TimeRecord);
 }
 ```
+>To load your setting property :
+>`game.TimeRecord = Properties.Settings.Default["InterRecord"]`
+>To save your setting property :
+>`Properties.Settings.Default["InterRecord"] = game.TimeRecord;`
+>`Properties.Settings.Default.Save();`

 # Conclusion
 This is my first game developed by C# winForm.
-At first I think that it's easy to develop, but in fact I was still meet some difficulties and it took me about two weeks to finish it.
-In the next time I would like to note the process to create the install package for this small application and make it possible to install in any computer.
+At first I think that it's easy to develop, but in fact I still met some difficulties and it took me about two weeks to finish it.
+Maybe in the future I would add some another features like music and animation effect to my application.